 Phoenix and Scottsdale Child Abuse Defense

 Child abuse becomes relevant in one of two types of cases in Arizona family law: (1) legal decision making authority (formerly known as custody) cases and (2) termination of parental rights cases.
 In the most severe cases, there could be police involvement, as well as the involvement of Child Protective Services (CPS).
 If an allegation of child abuse is proven, not only is it possible that a parent’s legal decision making rights could be limited, but it is also possible that that parent’s rights could be terminated altogether.
+If you are faced with these situations it is vital to have a lawyer experienced in child abuse cases in the Phoenix area.

 If you are a parent who has been accused of child abuse, there are measures you can take to control the damage caused by the abuse allegations.
 These measures might include enrollment in anger management classes, domestic violence classes, therapy, counseling, and rehabilitation.
 If the accusations made against you have resulted in you not being able to see your children for any period of time, it could be in the best interest of everyone for you to request a court order for therapeutic reunification between you and your children.
+Our Phoenix child abuse lawyers and family law attorneys can guide you through these legal processes.

 If you are the parent who is placed in the position of having to protect your children from child abuse, there are legal steps you can take to implement safeguards.